-Figure 6.
+Figure 7.
 LDA+GS+GMM, Heuristic 1

-Figure 7.
+Figure 8.
 LDA+GS+GMM, Heuristic 2

-According to the results, while both pikes indicated the same true number of clusters, Silhouette Coefficient reached higher levels when we implemented Heuristic 2 (Figure 7).
+According to the results, while both pikes indicated the same true number of clusters, Silhouette Coefficient reached higher levels when we implemented Heuristic 2 (Figure 8).
+V-measure also reached higher levels on Figure 7 while indicating true number of categories on both figures.
 We can suggest that Heuristic 2 improves the performance of LDA+GS+GMM and intensifies the results making it easier to determine the number of output categories